fragonib/ddd-testing-kata/README.md

 CleanTheForest is an activist group that helps to clean up the environment.
 To avoid unnecessary and time-consuming work they first examine the area using a drone before going to the field.

 GoodTime2Go is the application that helps CleanTheForest to know the weather status of the location before sending the drone with the programmed route.
-If the weather is bad the drone does not check out the area.
+If the weather is bad the drone won't check out the area.

 <h2> To-do </h2>